 The City of Winter Park & Park Avenue District

-Think you know Orlando?
-If you've only experienced our tourism districts, think again.
-Throughout the area, unique cities and neighborhoods offer outstanding restaurants, vibrant arts and culture, bespoke retailers, and outdoor adventures, and the City of Winter Park is one of the best thanks in large part to dining, shopping, the arts and more in the Park Avenue District.
-If you haven't been there yet, you owe yourself a visit — here's why.
+Throughout the Orlando area, unique neighborhoods, towns and cities offer outstanding dining, vibrant arts and culture, bespoke retailers, and outdoor adventures.
+The City of Winter Park is one of the best thanks in large part to the acclaimed restaurants, shopping, arts and more in the upscale Park Avenue District.
+If you haven’t been there yet, you owe yourself a visit — here’s why.

 Approximately 20 minutes northeast of downtown Orlando, and not to be confused with Winter Garden to the west, Winter Park gained its name after the arrival of the South Florida Railroad in 1880.
 The highly rated Rollins College — Florida’s first four-year university — opened shortly thereafter, heralding the city’s refined future.

 Today, Winter Park’s epicenter is Park Avenue, a tree-lined, cobblestoned street bursting with acclaimed eateries, museums and some of the Orlando area’s best shopping.
 The city also has much for outdoor enthusiasts, including a robust parks system and the gorgeous Winter Park Chain of Lakes.

-To really experience Winter Park, you'll want to stick around for a few days, and one of the best places to do so is The Alfond Inn.
-Owned by Rollins College, it boasts 112 guest rooms, a full range of amenities (including a pool) and a riveting art collection.
-What's more, all of the hotel's profits endow a scholarship program at Rollins.
+To really experience Winter Park, you’ll want to stick around for a few days.
+One of the best places to do so is The Alfond Inn.
+Owned by Rollins College, the recently renovated, AAA Four Diamond property boasts 112 guest rooms, a full range of amenities (including a pool) and a riveting art collection.
+What’s more, all of the hotel’s profits endow a scholarship program at Rollins.

-Also nominated for James Beard Award honors, Chefs James and Julie Petrakis operate The Ravenous Pig, a seasonal gastropub that ranked as a MICHELIN Guide Bib Gourmand eatery.
-You can also try the Petrakises’ fare at The Polite Pig at Disney Springs®, offering shopping, dining and entertainment at Walt Disney World® Resort.
+Also nominated for James Beard Award honors, Chefs James and Julie Petrakis operate The Ravenous Pig, a seasonal gastropub that ranked as a MICHELIN Bib Gourmand eatery.
+You can also try the Petrakises’ fare at another MICHELIN Recommended eatery, The Polite Pig at Disney Springs®, offering shopping, dining and entertainment at Walt Disney World® Resort.